Pod YAML

 message: "Run pre-market synthesis and post the floor briefing."

-to: trading-floorThis declares a pod called trading-desk with a master claw, shared proxy config, shared surfaces, and a service that inherits all of it while adding its own Discord identity and scheduled invocations.
+to: trading-floorThis declares a pod called trading-desk with a master claw, shared proxy config, shared model slots, shared surfaces, and a service that inherits all of it while adding its own Discord identity and scheduled invocations.

 Pod-Level Configuration